linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/01 Foreign Exchange Market.md

 The Foreign Exchange Market

-**Figure 1.1** Te organization of the foreign exchange market the dollar is so heavily traded it is usually cheaper for a French foreign exchange dealer wanting Mexican pesos to first purchase US%dollars with euros and then sell the dollars to purchase pesos rather than directly purchase the pesos with euros.
+**Figure 1.1** The organization of the foreign exchange market the dollar is so heavily traded it is usually cheaper for a French foreign exchange dealer wanting Mexican pesos to first purchase US dollars with euros and then sell the dollars to purchase pesos rather than directly purchase the pesos with euros.
 The main participants in the foreign exchange market can be categorized as follows:

 - **Retail clients.** Tese are made up of businesses, international investors, multinational corporations and the like who need foreign exchange for the purposes of operating their businesses.
 Normally, they do not directly purchase or sell foreign currencies themselves; rather they operate by placing buy/sell